xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * `OneCycleLR`
 * 10-fold CV
 * Training for 50 epochs (best model ensemble)
-* Mixing models with best dice per split in the ensemble
+* Mixing models with best DICE per split in the ensemble
 * Soft labels (second-best model used them)
 * Mixing model architectures and encoders such as:
     * `unet` <- was the best